Close

 • Travelling to an area where there is an outbreak.

-Vaccination is compulsory for everyone over the age of two years who is making a pilgrimage to Mecca.
+Vaccination is compulsory for everyone over the age of two years who is doing the hadj and advised for those doing the Umrah in Mecca.

 The meningitis ACW135Y vaccine (Nimenrix® or Menveo®) consists of 1 injection.
 The vaccine offers protection from 10 days after vaccination and this lasts for at least 5 years.
 For people from 12 years of age who have been vaccinated with Nimenrix®, the duration of protection is at least 10 years.